 The answer: Look beyond the tip of the iceberg at the .

 Here’s the thing about icebergs – what you see on the surface represents just 10% of the iceberg.
 The rest of the 90% is below the waterline.

 Believe it or not, your website acts a lot like an iceberg.

-You put a lot of effort developing, updating, analyzing, validating, improving, and maintaining your website.
+You put a lot of effort into developing, updating, analyzing, validating, improving, and maintaining your website.
 All of that effort goes to support the 10% that your visitors actually get to see and experience.

-The success of your website depends on more just the tip of the user experience (UX) “iceberg” though.
+The success of your website depends on more than just the tip of the user experience (UX) “iceberg” though.

 The 90% of your UX iceberg that lies hidden below the surface is responsible for shaping the 10% that’s actually seen by your visitors.

 What does the UX Iceberg Effect mean for websites like yours?
 Here’s a quick look at what it could mean for your website:

 Traffic isn’t everything.
 Focusing efforts on driving traffic to your website is only half the battle.
 If 99% of your traffic isn’t converting, you have to ask if you’re bringing in the wrong traffic or if your website isn’t .